 Ideally, the latest your content should be supplied to us would be at design sign-off.
 Typically 3-6 weeks after your deposit has been received.
 But, it is highly recommended that you have your website content available when the design team begin creating visuals.
 This ensures the end result is more appropriate when we can see the content that is being presented.

 Queue Jumper: The advance supply of content is so critical to a project, that we operate a queue jumper scheme; if your content can be supplied within two weeks of project commencement (when your deposit payment has been received) we will jump your project to the front of the queue, and begin work right away!

 Delays on a project caused by third parties may be out of both our control.
 But by starting discussions as soon as possible these stages can be completed well before the deadline.
 There are typically two processes you can start now, in preparation for your web project:

 The arrangement of a payment provider and online merchant account can often cause delays for your ecommerce project.
 Negotiations with your bank, the signing and returning of paperwork, etc. can all take time.
 Read more about taking payments online here, and then take steps to set up a payment provider today.

 Transfer of your domain name and hosting

-The transfer of an existing domain name, along with your email and website hosting typically takes between one day and one week.
-To avoid delays, the transfer arrangements can be made well in advance of your new website being ready, so that the final ‘go live’ process takes just minutes and significantly reduces the risk of a loss of service.
+The transfer of an existing domain name, along with your email and website hosting takes between one day and one week.
+To avoid delays, the transfer arrangements can be made well in advance of your new website being ready.
+That way the final ‘go live’ process takes minutes and reduces the risk of a loss of service.
 Talk to us today about how to make these arrangements.